 A written contract is required for all purchases over $5,000.
 The contract may be in the form of a Departmental Purchase Order (DPO) or a Contracted Services Agreement (CSA), depending on the supplies or services to be acquired.
 Departments are not authorized to use any other form of contract without obtaining prior approval from Procurement Services and MSU Legal Counsel.
 If a vendor suggests another type of contract, departments must contact Procurement Services.
 The DPO and CSA forms contain terms and conditions that are applicable to MSU issued contracts and are favorable to the University.

 Purchases using state-wide or university-wide term contracts do not require an additional agreement as provided in this Section 800.00.
-Departments are encouraged to use the Purchasing Card..
+Departments are encouraged to use the Purchasing Card.
 If the total contract value exceeds $5,000 contact Procurement Services to request a one-time increase in your P-card limit to complete a purchase.
+If a purchasing card is used, a contract is not required, but should still be used when appropriate.
 For purchases issued by Procurement Services, it will determine the appropriate contract form, such as a Purchase Order, Purchasing Agreement, CSA or contract resulting from an RFP.

 Sections 340.00 and 700.00 of these Policies provide lists of purchases which are exempt from the delegated authority and/or competitive purchasing provisions of these Policies.
 Notwithstanding those exemptions, purchases of the goods and services listed below ARE subject to the provision of this Section 800.00 unless a department establishes written procedures approved MSU Legal Counsel for contracting for the exempt items listed below.